JeremyCollinsMPI/Flight-delays/README.md

 ### Explanation

 This repository is for predicting flight delay time in a dataset provided in this link (https://t1.me/docs/assessments).
-The model uses the following variables as one-hot vectors in a layer called Week of the year (1-52), Year (2013-2017), Hour of the day (0-23), Airline, Flight number, Destination and the following model to predict whether a flight will be delayed by more than three hours (or cancelled): tf.keras.Sequential([
+The model uses the following variables as one-hot vectors:

+Week of the year (1-52), Year (2013-2017), Hour of the day (0-23), Airline, Flight number, Destination

+and the following model to predict whether a flight will be delayed by more than three hours (or cancelled):

+tf.keras.Sequential([
     feature_layer,
     layers.Dense(128, activation='relu'),